Fast facts

 When paying super contributions:

-- If you employ 19 or fewer employees or have an aggregated annual turnover of less than $10 million, you can use the free clearing house.
+• if you employ 19 or fewer employees or have an aggregated annual turnover of less than $10 million, you can use the free clearing house.

 Rectifying late payments